Get answers to frequently asked questions about taking the MCAT® exam.

 Examinee health and safety continues to be a priority.
-We will be closely monitoring the conditions of the pandemic and state and local guidance through the fall.
-Any modifications to the health and safety protocols will be determined closer to testing in 2022.
-Information will be updated on our website by November 30, 2021.
+We will be closely monitoring the conditions of the pandemic and state and local guidance throughout the testing year.

-- Requiring examinees to acknowledge that they meet the health requirements for testing and that they will follow health and safety guidelines while testing by providing their signature on the e-pad during check-in.
+- Examinees are required to sign an agreement that acknowledges that they meet the current posted health requirements, and that they will follow all health and safety guidelines while testing.

 Please visit the Protecting Your Health and Safety Information on Test Day page and Pearson VUE’s website for a comprehensive list of health and safety measures in place at all test centers.

 I am a healthcare worker.
 Will I be able to take the exam?

 Medical and health care professionals who have had close contact with someone who has confirmed or suspected COVID-19 within the last 10 days of their test date will be permitted to test if both they and the patient were wearing the appropriate personal protective equipment (PPE).
 Please see our Protecting Your Health and Safety Information on Test Day page and Pearson VUE’s website for more information.

 I live with someone who is immunocompromised.
 Is a private room available for me to test?

 Our private rooms are reserved for examinees who require separate testing due to a disability or health condition.
 The health and safety protocols in place at test centers are layered by design to prevent spread of the coronavirus even if an asymptomatic individual entered the test center.
 Social distancing and mask requirements in addition to frequent cleaning practices safeguard against any lapses in the protocols.
 These protections help keep examinees and those with whom they live safe.